cawaterdata/urban-water-reporting/scripts/reports_and_metrics_overview.md

 ## Reports

 There are 5 different reports that must be compared with each other.
-There are 10 total comparisons that must be done for each metric.
 Each comparison is shown below:

 |                           | UWMP | Conservation | eAR | Water Loss | Supply & Demand\* | Water Use Objective\* |
 |---------------------------|------|--------------|-----|------------|-------------------|-----------------------|